123-dot-com/mood-journal/README.md

 ```
 python3 journal.py
 ```
-Also check if pandas is installed
+Also check if pandas and matplotlib are installed
 - Using pip:
 ```
 pip list
 ```
 - Using npm:
 ```
-npm install pandas
+npm list
 ```